 About MeiLin Miranda

 I'm MeiLin Miranda.
-I write fantasy and science fiction from my 130-year-old house in Portland, Oregon with my husband, two teens, two cats, a floppy dog and far, far too much yarn.
+I write fantasy and science fiction from my 130-year-old house in Portland, Oregon with my husband, two teens, one cat, and far, far too much yarn.
 I have loved all things 19th century (except for the pesky parts like cholera, child labor, slavery and no rights for women) since my childhood, when I devoured stacks of books by Louisa May Alcott, Jane Austen and Frances Hodgson Burnett.

 My literary meals grew to include Ursula K. LeGuin, Neil Gaiman, Patrick O'Brian, Colette, Anthony Trollope, P.G.
 Wodehouse, M.F.K.
 Fisher, Harlan Ellison, Hunter S. Thompson and Georgette Heyer.
 I have a bad habit of re-reading all of them frequently.
 I'm trying to stop doing that.